2017

 2017-0457 25 Aug 2017 Cambridgeshire and Peterborough

-Concerns summary Missed neuroradiological findings and a critical report's unavailability to the neurosurgeon led to undetected brain herniation and rising intracranial pressure.
+Concerns summary (AI summary) Missed neuroradiological findings and a critical report's unavailability to the neurosurgeon led to undetected brain herniation and rising intracranial pressure.
 The absence of a Serious Incident Report further hindered learning from this preventable death.

 Joseph Tarnowski